Sotty75/sdl-prototype/development_diary.md

 I can breakdown this work in three steps:

 - attache a collider to my player sprite [DONE]
-- read these shapes while loading a tilemap and create possibly an array of colliders
+- read these shapes while loading a tilemap and create possibly an array of colliders [DONE]
 - test the character is not allowed to move if there is a collition hit condition.

 ### Wrap-up
 I have completed the first two tasks, we will implement the collision detection tomorrow to test the logic.
 Have a good night.

+## October 15, 2025

+### Todays' Menu
+I am doing some small changes to adopt some naming convention in order to identify pointers from normal variables more easily.
+Nothing fancy.
+Before to proceed with the testing of the colliders, i decided to add a small function to render the collider shape on the screen, this will be helpful in troubleshooting the colliders implementation.

+- Implement a draw function that can take a collider in input and render it in some color on the screen, as a set of lines.
+- Enable the possibility to display or hide the debug info pressing a key on the keyboard.

 ## Later